A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Cross-Layer Viscosity Solution

 \begin{proof}[Proof sketch] Fix $(f^*,g^*)$.
-By the dynamic programming principle for the inner layer and the verification theorem for Isaacs equations, if $V$ is a (sufficiently regular) solution of \eqref{eq:HJI-inner} and $(u^*,w^*)$ attains the saddle condition \eqref{eq:HJI-inner}, then the associated controlled state-regime process achieves the inner game value and no admissible deviation of $(u,w)$ can improve the follower's objective; hence $(u^*,w^*)$ is a best response to $(f^*,g^*)$.
+By the dynamic programming principle for the inner layer and the verification theorem for Isaacs equations, if $V$ is a (sufficiently regular) solution of \eqref{eq:HJI-inner} and the realized actions $(u^*,w^*)$ induced by $(\nu^*,\omega^*)$ attain the saddle condition \eqref{eq:HJI-inner}, then the associated controlled state-regime process achieves the inner game value and no admissible deviation of $(\nu,\omega)$ can improve the follower's objective; hence $(\nu^*,\omega^*)$ is a best response to $(f^*,g^*)$.
 Next, treat the resulting inner value field $V$ as the induced continuation payoff entering the outer running cost.
 By the dynamic programming principle for the outer layer and the corresponding verification theorem, if $U$ solves \eqref{eq:HJI-outer} and $(f^*,g^*)$ attains \eqref{eq:HJI-outer}, then no admissible deviation of $(f,g)$ can improve the leader's objective given the follower's best-response mapping encoded by $V$; hence $(f^*,g^*)$ is optimal at the outer layer.
-Because both layers are characterized by HJI equations posed on $[0,T]\times\mathbb R^n\times\mathcal I$ and the equilibrium strategies are feedback (Markov) and obtained from pointwise saddle conditions, the resulting policy is time-consistent on every subgame starting at any $(t,x,i)$, i.e., it is subgame-perfect. \end{proof}
+Because both layers are characterized by HJI equations posed on $[0,T]\times\mathbb R^n\times\mathcal I$ and the equilibrium strategies are feedback (Markov) and obtained from pointwise saddle conditions, the resulting policy is time-consistent on every continuation problem starting at any $(t,x,i)$. \end{proof}